ESG Data

 Avoided Emissions

-Avoided emissions is a quantification of the amount of greenhouse gas reductions in the value chain that could be reduced or curbed if existing products and services (baseline) were replaced with our products and services.
+Avoided emissions is a quantification of the amount of GHG emissions in the value chain that could be reduced or curbed if existing products and services (baseline) were replaced with our products and services.
 International discussions are continuing on the calculation rules for avoided emissions in order to establish a system that is more in line with the actual situation.
 We will continue to review our own calculation and disclosure methods in light of these discussions.

 Renewable Energy Power Generation